CICE-Consortium/CICE/doc/source/user_guide/ug_testing.rst

 - ``thermo``: ``0`` (disables thermodynamics)
 - ``coriolis``: ``zero`` (zero coriolis force)

-Ocean stressed are computed as in :cite:`Hunke01` where they are circular and centered in the square domain.
+Ocean stresses are computed as in :cite:`Hunke01` where they are circular and centered in the square domain.
 The ice distribution is fixed, with a constant 2 meter ice thickness and a concentration field that varies linearly in the x-direction from ``0`` to ``1`` and is constant in the y-direction.
 No islands are included in this